AlaaAR-uni/StudentRecordManagementSystem/README.md

 1. Open the project in NetBeans.
 2. Run the file "SRMS.java".
 3. The menu will appear and you can add, delete, search, or update students.
-4. You can also generate GPA report or Department report.

 ## UML Diagram